 So how do you solve this problem?
-Since you will never see legitimate traffic originating from the Internet which uses your internal subnet address, there will be no loss in connectivity if you filter out such traffic.
-This is called a spoofing filter, because you are insuring that no traffic is allowed to pass which is trying to spoof your internal address.
+Since you will never see legitimate traffic originating from the Internet, which uses your internal subnet address, there will be no loss in connectivity if you filter out such traffic.
+This is called a spoofing filter, because you are insuring that no traffic that is trying to spoof your internal address will be allowed to pass.

-It is also a good idea to place an inbound filter on your Ethernet port which states, "Only accept traffic from the 206.121.73.0 subnet."
+It is also a good idea to place an inbound filter on your Ethernet port that states, "Only accept traffic from the 206.121.73.0 subnet."
 This helps to insure that none of your internal users attempts a spoofing attack on some other network.
 As administrator, it is your job to not only protect your own environment, but also to make sure you do not inadvertently make someone else's life miserable.

 You can create spoofing filters using standard access lists.
-The syntax for a standard access list entry is
+The syntax for a standard access list entry is access-list {list # or name} permit/deny {source} {mask} access-list 1 deny 206.121.73.0 0.0.0.255 access-list 2 permit 206.121.73.0 0.0.0.255

-'''

-access-list {list # or name} permit/deny {source} {mask}

-'''